KDE/kdesrc-build/README.md

 ## QUICK HOWTO

-1. Setup minimum dependencies
+1. Set up minimum dependencies

 - You must have at least [Perl](https://www.perl.org/get.html) version 5.14
   installed.
-Most distributions include at least a minimal Perl setup, and Perl is also required for some portions of Qt and KDE software builds so it is good to have regardless.
+Most distributions include at least a minimal Perl set up, and Perl is also required for some portions of Qt and KDE software builds so it is good to have regardless.